civicrm/civicrm-dev-docs/docs/documentation/extensions.md

 The README file at the root of your repository is great for keeping some simple documentation that people will see when they visit your repo.
 But non-technical users can become confused when seeking docs landing on GitHub.

-When creating a docs book, you have two options for how to deal with your README file:
+When creating a docs guide, you have two options for how to deal with your README file:

-### Mirror README to a single-page book {#:readme-mirrored}
+### Mirror README to a single-page guide {#:readme-mirrored}

-With this option, you basically keep documentation content in the README file, and create an MkDocs book directly from that file.
+With this option, you basically keep documentation content in the README file, and create an MkDocs guide directly from that file.
 The content remains on GitHub when people visit your repo, and it also gets published on docs.civicrm.org &mdash; and you only have to edit it in one place.
 The downside is that you have to fit everything into one page.

 1. Make sure you're using [markdown](/markdownrules) formatting within the README file, and make sure the file is named `README.md`.
 1. Create an MkDocs index file which is a symbolic link to your README file: